susanev/uw-stars-cse/README.md

 #### References
 Many of these materials are taken from, or inspired by the work of [Stuart Reges](https://homes.cs.washington.edu/~reges/) and [Marty Stepp](http://www.martystepp.com/) in their [Building Java Programs](http://www.buildingjavaprograms.com/) book and resources.

+#### FAQ
+1. How do you print these resources?
+  I have had success using [grip](https://github.com/joeyespo/grip) to display in Chrome, and then print to pdf from Chrome.
+To install `grip` use `pip install grip`